GauteRSamuelsen/Markdown/Setup Manual.md

 - Motion Field - “database” and editor-window
 - Motion Matching node for animation blueprints

-See also Character rig and Animation specs
+> See also documents regarding Character rig and Animation specs & User guide.

 ## Character setup